esemekluivert/gicam__scraoy/README.md

 # gicam__scraoy
-scraping the webpage for data
+scraping the webpage https://www.legicam.cm/index.php/p/membres for data based on company name, activities, email, fax etc and storing it in a csv file